miminum/Lobster/README.md

 There are a lot of good home cooks out there, each whom specialise in whatever they create whether it be pasta, stews, cakes or curry.
 This is especially the case in Melbourne where there so much ethnic diversity and there is no doubt that the best and most authentic versions of food come people's homes.

+This idea was inspired by my experiences.
+There are a lot of excellent vietnamese home chefs in my area who my mother has purchased food from.
+The food was always been clean, and tasty and unlike anything that I've had at restaurants.
+She always found out about these home cooks through word of mouth and it would be great for myself to have the ability to

 ## Solution
 Lobster is an app that connects those seeking a healthier option to takeaway or eating out with those who want to express their talents or want to earn an income of money through cooking.
 It allows customers to see the foods available to them that day in their area, order and purchase it with the option of delivery or pickup.